yecril71pl/cpp-docs.pl-pl/docs/dotnet/stl-clr-containers.md

         return *this;
     }

-    // All C++ Standard Library containers require a public destructor.
+    // All STL/CLR containers require a public destructor.
     ~Employee() { }

     // Associative containers such as maps and sets